Instant Pot White Chicken Chili is a hearty, creamy, cheesy chicken chili made fast thanks to the Instant Pot.

 Why You Will Love This Recipe

-- Ready in less than an hour, yet has the flavor of being simmered all day, just like my recipe for Slow Cooker White Chicken Chili.
+- Comes together quickly.
+Ready in less than an hour, this recipe for Instant Pot White Chicken Chili has the flavor of being simmered all day, just like my recipe for Slow Cooker White Chicken Chili.

 - This recipe is versatile!
-There are directions for using dried or canned beans and for using fresh or frozen chicken.
+Because this is an Instant Pot recipe, you can use dried or canned beans, and fresh or frozen chicken.

 How to Make Instant Pot White Chicken Chili